EAGRE-water-wave-impact-modelling/FSI_Experiments/Exp1_carriage_rest_0.25m/README.md

 - The data generated during experimental case~1 when the submerged depth of the beam's free end  was $0.25$m is shared in this folder.
 The folder has eight sub-folders which correspond to each wave condition.
-The wave parameters corresponding to each sub-folder are listed in Table.
+The wave parameters corresponding to each sub-folder are listed in Table 1.

+TABLE 1: The wave parameters corresponding to each sub-folder are listed.
 | Sub-folder |   H   |   T  | λ | Steepness (H/λ) |
 |:-------------:|:-----:|:----:|:------:|:--------------------:|
 |               |  [m]  |  [s] |   [m]  |          [-]         |